 The Agricultural Act of 2014 amended Section 202(e) of the FFP Act to allow Title II funds to be used to establish and enhance Title II programs, which represents an expansion over prior statutory authority.
-Thus, a portion of FFP's Title II resources may be used to enhance Title II in-kind program activities, including with cash transfers, food vouchers, local and regional procurement (LRP) and essential complementary activities (interventions) linked to the provision of food assistance and integral to the achievement of desired food and nutrition security outcomes.
+Thus, a portion of FFP's Title II resources may be used to enhance Title II inkind program activities, including with cash transfers, food vouchers, local regional and International procurement (LRIP) and Essential Complementary Activities (interventions) linked to the provision of food assistance and integral to the achievement of desired food and nutrition security outcomes.
 The Agricultural Improvement Act of 2018 further clarified the uses of Internal Transport, Storage and Handling funds.
 For more information on Title II Section 202e and ITSH resources, please use this link for the most up-to-date information bulletins.

 The FAA authorizes the provision of international disaster relief, rehabilitation, and preparedness, through the International Disaster Assistance (IDA) account.
 Section 7 of the Global Food Security Act of 2016 amended the FAA of 1961 and authorized the emergency food security program (EFSP) within the IDA account to provide emergency food assistance, including in the form of funds, transfers, vouchers, and agricultural commodities acquired through local and regional procurement, to meet emergency needs arising from manmade and natural disasters.
 FFP relies on the IDA authority, including the EFSP authority, to provide market-based food assistance, which includes local, regional and international purchase of food, and other interventions such as food vouchers and cash transfers to facilitate the availability of and/or access to food.
 For the purposes of this APS, market-based food assistance refers to those modalities which utilize and reinforce existing market systems within a country or within the region.
+FFP works closely with USAID's Office of U.S. Foreign Disaster Assistance (OFDA) to ensure that FFP-funded programs complement OFDA-funded programs being implemented in the same geographic region.